BambooL/Original_LOGO/post-study_survey.md

 ```

 ```
-3. The turtle cannot move a few steps in one move:
+3. The turtle cannot move a few steps in one command:
 A. To the front
 B. To the back
 C. To the left